theSearchLife/manta-model/README.md

   it will have these folders
   folders are

   test

      manta

      non_manta

   train

       manta

       non_manta

-- init model

-     from ultralytics import YOLO

-     model = YOLO("yolo11n-cls.pt") ## this is for first training.
-     #model=  YOLO(path_to_best_model) # this is to resume training

 - add new images in the correct folders. better to add simila number of images in manta and non manta classes to keep the dataset balanced

 - zip the new dataset to   dataset_manta_cls4.zip

-- upload the zip file on youg gdrive, get the link of the file and grant access to everyone with the link
+- upload the zip file on your gdrive, get the link of the file and grant access to everyone with the link

 - open colab and load the notebook mantatrust_mantaclassification_train.ipynb , go to Runtime/change Runtime type and set GPU